 Following up on those recommendations becomes a standard task.
 We recommend ranking them by risk and complexity to identify the top priorities.
 Whether that’s a process improvement or technology upgrade, being more strategic has availability and performance benefits.

-Databases are the most critical and time consuming component of an enterprise application migration to the cloud, where proactive, strategic thinking can make a huge impact.
+Databases (such as Oracle, SQL Server, or NoSQL) are the most critical and time consuming component of an enterprise application migration to the cloud, where proactive, strategic thinking can make a huge impact.
 Proactive management practices and tools will reduce the friction in your cloud migration.

 Optimize your team for excellence.